lxm11r/ServerlessMicroservices/Challenges/04-FrontDoor.md

 ## Success Criteria

 * Front Door used in the environment
-* Frontend Accesss through public internet not possible
+* Frontend Accesss through Front Door url
 * Reports for "Traffic by Domain" within the last week available
 * Metrics available
 * FrontDoorAccessLog, FrontDoorHealthProbeLog and FrontDoorApplicationFirewallLog accessable